samirnarain/data-science/project/readme.md

 Decision trees offer the ability to quickly analyse the results because of their visual outcome while at the cost of being not being flxible to slight changes in predictor.
 Hence our decision to analyse the four regression models listed below:
 - Multiple Linear regression with gaussian distribution - The was the simplest LM which could be applied to the dataset.
 The main insight received from this was the degree to which the the r^2 value was affected by the presence of variables in the formula.
 - Poisson regression - mainly performed to compare the predictions of the Linear Regression model between the two distributions - gaussian and poisson.
-- Decision Tree (using rpart and method 'anova') - Decision tree was created to visialize the affect of the top variables in the dataset.
+- Decision Tree (using rpart function and method 'anova') - Decision tree was created to visialize the affect of the top variables in the dataset.
 The nodes closer to the root node indicated such a relationship.
+The methor anova was used as the opertaion time variable was continious.
 - Random Forest - As a single decision tree is known to suffer from high variance, random forest was used to lower this variance and improve the quality of prediction.